Sci-K 2025

 Program Committee

-Tentative list and in alphabetical order.
+PC members in alphabetical order.

 Organising Committee